NemoChenTW/DigitalPassWallet/README.md

 Please implement the feature in app that provide a wallet which is having the following features:
 1. User can add two different types of pass (Day or Hour) with a specified number (ex: 7 days pass or 5 hours pass ... etc.).
 2. User can view all added passes in a list.
-3. User can activate each addeed pass.
+3. User can activate each added pass.
 4. User can see the detail information (pass status, pass insertion data/time, pass activation and expiration data/time fi it is activated) by clicking pass from the list above.

 (Bonus):